 Since the start of the remediation beginning 2013, the results can be considered spectacular.
 An initial strong decrease after the excavation was noticed in the 3 monitoring wells.
 After a more or less stable period between end 2013 and end 2014 a further decline is obtained for most of the parameters in wells 481 and 482.
 Only the chloro-ethanes still stay more or less stable.
-In P482 the remediation targets for all contaminants, except 1,1-DCA and 1,1,1-TCA, are reached.
-The contaminant concentrations in the groundwater around P481 are still high for 1,1-DCA and VC.
-The remediation goals for 1,2-DCE and 1,1,1-TCA are nearly reached.
-Generally the contamination in P481 has decreased with about 90% compared to the initial concentrations of beginning 2013.
+In P482 the remediation targets for all contaminants, except 1,1-DCA and 1,1,1-TCA, were reached.
+The contaminant concentrations in the groundwater around P481 were still high for 1,1-DCA and VC.
+The remediation goals for 1,2-DCE and 1,1,1-TCA were nearly reached.
+Generally the contamination in P481 was decreased with about 90% compared to the initial concentrations of beginning 2013.
 It was expected that the concentrations would stabilize at a certain (high) concentration as long as a high mass is present in the soil (as pure product).
-At a certain moment, when the mass load and hence the dissolution rate will be reduced enough, the groundwater concentration in the groundwater of well P481 and P482.
-These concentration increases are related to the increase of the ground water level through which contaminants of the vadose zone are dissolving in the groundwater.
-The contaminant increases are observed at the non-excavated former sources (zones at which contaminants migrated through the vadose zone into the groundwater).
-Wells P481 and P482 are located the edge of the excavated source zone.
+At a certain moment, when the mass load and hence the dissolution rate will be reduced enough, the groundwater concentrations will decrease (more strongly).